Table of Contents: Navigating CERCLA and Superfund Liability in California: A Complete Guide

 CERCLA and California Enforcement Authority

-In California, site investigation and cleanup are frequently overseen by state agencies acting under state law authority, including DTSC and the Regional Water Quality Control Boards.
-These agencies do not “act in place of” EPA under CERCLA, but may oversee cleanups under California statutes such as the Hazardous Substance Account Act (HSAA) and the Porter-Cologne Water Quality Control Act.
-However, with these state-led actions, EPA may still retain its lead authority, coordinate with state agencies, or defer to them.
+In California, state agencies like DTSC and the Regional Water Quality Control Boards frequently oversee site investigations and cleanups.
+These agencies act under state law authority rather than acting “in place of” the EPA under CERCLA.
+Instead, they manage cleanups under California statutes like the Hazardous Substance Account Act (HSAA) and the Porter-Cologne Water Quality Control Act.
+During these state-led actions, the EPA can still retain lead authority, coordinate with the state, or defer to local agencies.

-Of note, state-directed cleanups may still give rise to CERCLA liability and cost recovery exposure.
-In many cases, California cleanup standards and reporting thresholds are more stringent than federal baselines, increasing compliance obligations for regulated parties.
+Notably, state-directed cleanups can still create CERCLA liability and cost recovery exposure.
+California often enforces stricter cleanup standards and reporting thresholds than federal baselines.
+This increases compliance obligations for regulated businesses.

 Unforeseen Superfund Liability from Site Contamination

-Public and private entities buy and sell real estate regularly, often without full knowledge of historical contamination.
-In many cases, the original discharger has long since ceased operations or no longer exists.
-When contamination is discovered, current owners, prior owners, and other PRPs may face liability under CERCLA and California law.
+Public and private entities regularly buy and sell real estate, frequently lacking full knowledge of historical contamination.
+Often, the original discharger has ceased operations or dissolved entirely.
+Upon discovering contamination, current owners, prior owners, and other PRPs face strict liability under CERCLA and California law.

 When Do You Need a CERCLA Attorney?